42ity/fty-nut/README.md

 * '/' indicates a multipart string message
 * 'uuid' is the client-provided string in the request
 * "ASSET" is a constant delimiter string
-* 'assetN' is an asset name
+* 'assetN' is an internal asset name
 * 'commandN' is a command provided by 'assetN'
 * 'descriptionN' is the description of 'commandN'